Disabled People in the World: Facts and Figures

 As we can see, disability comes in many different forms and is progressing all over the world.
 While some disabilities are temporary, others, on the other hand, affect the everyday actions of people in the long term.

-Getting to know more about disabled people is getting to know more than 2 billion citizens of the world who are longing for one thing: a more accessible world!
+Getting to know more about disabled people means getting to know more about 1 billion world citizens who are longing for one thing: a more accessible world!

 According to the World Health Organization (WHO) a disabled person is anyone who has “a problem in body function or structure, an activity limitation, has a difficulty in executing a task or action; with a participation restriction”.